MikeHannon/DjangoDeployment/readme.md

 > cd projects/AWS
 ```

 Now we're ready to use our .pem file to connect to the AWS instance!
-That means, in your AWS console, connect to your instance and use the supplied code in your terminal (PC users: use a bash terminal to do this).
+In your AWS console, click connect and use the supplied code in your terminal (PC users: use a bash terminal to do this).

 Back in your AWS console click the connect button at the top of your screen here:
 ![Alt text](imgs/12_connect.png)